microsoft/nni/docs/StartExperiment.md

 Check whether restful server process is successfully started and could get a response when send message to restful server.

 ### 2.4 Set experiment config
-Call restful server to set experiment config before starting an experiment, experiment config includes the config values in config yml file.
+Call restful server to set experiment config before starting an experiment, experiment config includes the config values in config YAML file.

 ### 2.5 Check experiment cofig
 Check the response content of restful server,  if the status code of response is 200, the config is successfully set.